 Do You Need Business Income Insurance?

-If you run an affordable housing organization, chances are your insurance agent or carrier representative has recommended that you invest in business income insurance, or BII.
+If you run an affordable housing organization, chances are your insurance agent or carrier representative has recommended that you invest in business income insurance (BII).
 But what is it, exactly?
 And do public and affordable housing organizations really need it?
 Read on for answers.

 What is business income insurance?

-Business income insurance, also known as business interruption insurance, is a type of insurance coverage that provides financial support to businesses that are forced to shut down temporarily because of property damage.
+Business income insurance, also known as business interruption insurance, provides financial support to businesses that are forced to shut down temporarily due to property damage.

 Say a pipe bursts in one of your buildings, flooding multiple units and your administrative offices.
 Your commercial property insurance will help cover the cost of repairing the building, but what about the cost to outfit and relocate your office to a temporary location?
 You’re on the hook for that—all while your rental income is taking a hit.
 That’s where business income insurance comes in.
 It helps cover these expenses while your building is being repaired.